nstarke/nstarke.github.io/_posts/2021-08-27-hexdump-to-binary.md

 00000040: 2100 0000 0000 0000 0000 0000 0000 0000  !...............
 ```

-How does one convert data in this format back to binary?  `xxd -r -p` doesn't handle the address columnn well in many cases, instead interpretting it as hex data into the final binary output.
+How does one convert data in this format back to binary?  `xxd -r -p` doesn't handle the address column well in many cases, instead interpretting it as hex data into the final binary output.
 For example, running `xxd -r -p` over the above content results in a binary in this format (hexdumping the output from `xxd -r -p`):

 ```
 00000000: 0000 0000 6000 1c00 008e 0800 2222 1221  ....`......."".!